HackSoc/constitution/Constitution.md

     3. Treasurer
 6. The Committee may also include the following additional Committee members:
     1. Press & Publicity Officer
-    2. Social Secretary
+    2. Social Events Officer
     3. Infrastructure Officer
     4. Academic Events Officer
-    5. 3 × Ordinary Members
+    5. 3 × Ordinary Officers
 7. At each Annual General Meeting (AGM), elections must be held for all of these Committee roles.
 8. The Committee will ensure an up-to-date list of Committee members is provided to YUSU within two working days of any election.